Your Company is Only As Healthy As Your Employees

 The CIPD reported in May 2017 that stress is still on the rise with 38% of employees surveyed felt they were under excessive pressure at work, with the figure rising to 48% for those working in the public sector.
 Nearly a third of employees surveyed said they felt exhausted at the end of the day and this pattern is continuing.
 The World Health Organisation in May 2019 recognised 'Burn-out' which defines burn-out as a 'syndrome conceptualised as resulting from chronic workplace stress that has not been successfully managed.'
 Having previously burnt out myself I understand this statement all too well and as such I am passionate about working with organisations to help to improve the health and wellbeing of their employees.

-I offer a number of different techniques that can all help reduce the effects of stress, improve resilience, increase focus, clarity, creativity, helping to relax, energise and empower individuals to be their best selves, including dynamic relaxation and active meditations which are invaluable in helping to increase our wellbeing.
+I offer a number of different techniques that can all help reduce the effects of stress, improve resilience, increase focus, clarity, creativity, helping to relax, energise and empower individuals to be their best selves, including dynamic relaxation, active meditations and mindfulness from Sophrology, which are invaluable in helping to increase our wellbeing, along with laughter yoga and chair yoga.

 I also offer bespoke stress management programs, wellbeing coaching, and workshops, courses, weekly classes, mini-retreats, lunchtime 'calm & re-energise' breaks and ice-breaker activities.
 Having nearly twenty years of Human Resources experience and being a Chartered Member of the Institute of Personnel & Development, I understand first hand the challenges that face organisations today.